- About us

 - Visit Us

 - support us

-You’re invited to… Lab Life: Tinkering Day Project (Peabody residents in Lambeth)
+You’re invited to… Lab Life: Tinkering Day Project (Lambeth residents)

 Join us at the Imagination Lab on 9 or 10 August where we will be exploring: